bcgov/wps/docs/architecture/fbp-todo.md

 ## Pipeline Requirements

-- [ ] Define a shared `FBPInputs` raster contract once the unresolved data sources are known.
+- [x] Define a shared primary-FBP raster contract for the current SFC, ROS, and HFI outputs.
-- [ ] Require all input rasters to match the selected fuel grid's extent, resolution, projection, and geotransform.
+- [x] Require all input rasters to match the selected fuel grid's extent, resolution, projection, and geotransform.
 - [ ] Validate fuel-specific inputs only where they are meaningful: PC on M1/M2, PDF on M3/M4, and grass curing on O1A/O1B.
-- [ ] Apply the BC mask as the final mask for every primary output.
+- [x] Apply the BC mask as the final mask for every primary output.
 Publish nodata outside BC and where required inputs are missing or invalid; publish `0` for recognized non-combustible fuel pixels inside BC.
-- [ ] Replace `SurfaceFuelConsumptionProcessor` rather than running both the standalone SFC and shared primary FBP calculations.
+- [x] Replace `SurfaceFuelConsumptionProcessor` rather than running both the standalone SFC and shared primary FBP calculations.
-- [ ] During that transition, verify the shared primary calculation's SFC output matches the standalone SFC calculation for every supported fuel type.
+- [x] During that transition, verify the shared primary calculation's SFC output matches the standalone SFC calculation for every supported fuel type.

 ## Deferred Outputs